“Words satisfy the soul as food satisfies the stomach; the right words on a person’s lips bring satisfaction.” (Proverbs 18:20)

 - Writing slows thoughts down and causes careful consideration of my words.

-Careless words now exist as an indicator that some aspect of my inner self needs aligned.
-And, the sooner I make the necessary adjustments, the less impact the consequences have on myself and others.
+Careless exist as an indicator that some aspect of my inner self needs aligned.
+The sooner I make the necessary adjustments, the less impact the consequences have on myself and others.